aarmono/crypto_transceiver_instructions/README.md

 shift keying modulator.
 This is a standard means of transmitting digital data at low bit rates over analog mediums intended to transfer voice.
 This is how the original [acoustic coupler](https://en.wikipedia.org/wiki/Acoustic_coupler) modems used to transfer data over phone lines worked.
+The low data rate required of the vocoder and slow data rate of the frequency shift keying modulator allows the encrypted digital voice signal to be transmitted over a standard narrowband FM radio channel.

 ## How Do You Build One? ##